sundeepbassi/quizzy-movies/README.md

 ## 5. Typography and Colour Scheme

 Checked up on what font is used at the movies and trajan  was the top one developed by Adobe.
+However I decided not to use this and style.

 ### Backround Colour